 Occasionally, registration may include adjacent or contiguous buildings, water, or land.

 We do not take into account the condition or use of a park or garden when considering it for registration.

 4. Finding out about registered historic parks and gardens

 We give each registered historic park and garden a record.
-These will be published later in 2021 in Cof Cymru — National Historic Assets of Wales on Cadw’s website
+These can be seen on Cof Cymru — National Historic Assets of Wales on Cadw’s website.

 Each register entry includes: